Chymyst/curryhoward/src/main/tut/Tutorial.md

 When the macros `allOfType` and `ofType` are used to create a function type such as `A ⇒ B ⇒ C`, the returned value is actually of a special subclass of `Function1`, `Function2`, or `Function3`.
 These subclasses are called `Function1Lambda`, `Function2Lambda`, `Function3Lambda` and carry not only the function's compiled code but also the STLC term corresponding to the function's code.

+## When are lambda-terms available?

-An STLC term is generated only if
+An STLC term is generated only if:

-- an expression is generated of a pure function type (not function applied to arguments), and
+- an expression is generated of a pure function type (not function applied to arguments) using `ofType` or `allOfType`, and
 - the generated STLC data structure is not too large (or else the JVM method size limit will break compilation).

 The STLC term can be extracted using one of the two methods: